Shopping for BBQ Gear? Start Here!

 The hamburger was not an American invention.
 Nor German.
 Ground meat has been around forever and the cornerstone of sausage production for centuries.

-The internet and many books talk about how Russian Tatar (a.k.a.
-Tarters) soldiers, the infamous Mongolian hordes under Ghengis Khan, carried beef under their saddles where it was pulverized, and cite that as the beginning of the concept.
+The internet and many books talk about how Russian Tatar soldiers (a.k.a.
+Tarters), the infamous Mongolian hordes under Ghengis Khan, carried beef under their saddles where it was pulverized, and cite that as the beginning of the concept.
 Because they had no time to cook it, they ate it raw.
 But there is no evidence to support either myth, and a smushed rancid horsey steak is not a hamburger by any definition.
 It is questionable if a tartar could have survived many of these pathogen laden meals.

 The Hamburg Steak, a ground beef sausage served without a casing on a plate, is the most direct ancestor of the modern hamburger, and it may have first been made in Hamburg, Germany in the 1300s.
 Nobody’s left to say for sure.